 zDC sample output from MODIFY MEPx,DT1 DISPLAY

-The display skips most rows with zero counters if the log level is at or above the default level of 3.
-The loglevel can be changed for diagnostic purposes to greatly increase logging, including displaying the full set of counters
+The display skips most rows with zero counters if the log level is at or higher than the default level of 3.
+The log level can be changed for diagnostic purposes to greatly increase logging, including displaying the full set of counters

 using MODIFY MEPx,DT1 LOG=1):